MAY 6 – JUNE 25

 Free public opening reception Friday, May 5, 6 – 8 pm

-The rich resource of talent, dedication, and resiliency of the NCC Studio Artists is the focus of this spring’s exhibition in the Galusha Gallery space.
-This exhibition, designed to bring the work and voices from the studios into a gallery setting, is offered to encourage the recognition of the community of makers who are right here in our everyday NCC world.
+The rich resource of talent, dedication, and resiliency of the NCC studio artists is the focus of this spring’s exhibition in the Galusha Gallery space.
+This exhibition, designed to bring the work and voices from the studios into a formal gallery setting, is offered to encourage the recognition of the community of makers who are right here in our everyday NCC world.

 A selection of work from the exhibition will available to purchase directly from our website.
 If you would like to enquire about work not online, please contact us at 612.339.8007, or firstname.lastname@example.org, we’ll be happy to help!